 The reason why I'm sharing this story is because it is highly related to the mandate item under reinvesting in education, and that is partnering with community organizations to enhance our school meal programs.
 I would like to start off with questions to the Department of Education.
-I am asking if the minister would be able to provide an update on any and all progress in this area?
+I am asking if the minister would be able to provide an update on any and all progress in this area.
 Thank you, Mr. Chairman.
-Chairman: Minister of Education, Ms. Gross.